Embroidery Stabilizer

 An Essential Support for Crisp Embroidery

 The embroidery stabilizer is indispensable for a clean, stable, and professional result with any machine.
-They ensure excellent fabric support and prevent distortions during sewing.
-Whether you are working on a complex pattern or a simple initial, a good embroidery stabilizer offers you optimal fabric support.
-Suitable for light fabrics as well as denim, they come in versions to cut or tear off.
+They provide excellent fabric support and prevent distortions during sewing.
+Whether you are working on a complex design or a simple initial, a good embroidery stabilizer offers you optimal fabric support.
+Suitable for lightweight fabrics as well as denim, they come in tear-away or cut-away versions.

-A embroidery stabilizer is an essential element to ensure the quality and durability of an embroidered design.
+An embroidery stabilizer is an essential element to ensure the quality and durability of an embroidered design.
 It serves to keep the fabric firmly in place during the embroidery process.
-It prevents distortions, wrinkles, and shifts that spoil the final appearance.
+It prevents distortions, wrinkles, and misalignments that spoil the final result.

 Depending on the fabric used (jersey, cotton, silk, etc.), the stabilizer provides appropriate support to prevent it from stretching under the needle’s action.
-Water-soluble, iron-on, or cut-away, the stabilizer guarantees a precise, clean, and well-positioned design.
-It also helps to extend the design’s durability over time, even after several washes.
-Using a good stabilizer lays the foundation for professional embroidery, without flaws or surprises.
+Water-soluble, iron-on, or cut-away, the stabilizer ensures a precise, clean, and well-positioned design.
+It also helps extend the design’s durability over time, even after multiple washes.
+Using a good stabilizer lays the foundation for professional embroidery, free of flaws or surprises.

 How to choose your stabilizer type for a project

-Available in rolls, sheets, or pieces, stabilizers adapt to all types of machine embroidery by machine as well as by hand.
+Available in rolls, sheets, or pieces, stabilizers adapt to all types of machine embroidery and hand embroidery.
 You can choose from:

 • A water-soluble stabilizer, ideal for transparent fabrics or openwork designs